Washington-University/HCPpipelines/ICAFIX/README.md

 A typical workflow would be:
 * Run single or multi-run FIX (see Examples/Scripts/IcaFixProcessingBatch.sh)
-* Run PostFix to generate Workbench scenes for reviewing the FIX classification (see Examples/Scripts/PostFixBatch.sh)
+* Run PostFix to generate Workbench scenes for reviewing the FIX classification (see Examples/Scripts/PostFixBatch.sh) in {StudyFolder}/{Subject}/MNINonLinear/Results/{ConcatName}
+* Review those scenes in wb_view to QC the quality of the FIX classification:

+  `wb_view {Subject}_{ConcatName}_{hp#}_ICA_Classification_singlescreen.scene`

-* Review those scenes to QC the quality of the FIX classification.
-If you are satisfied with the quality, proceed to use the cleaned data.
+   For examples/discussion of signal vs. noise components see the ICA + FIX section of this [HCP Course Practical](https://wustl.app.box.com/v/hcp-2019-practical-05).
+If you are satisfied with the quality of the classification, proceed to use the cleaned data.
 * If you feel reclassification of certain components is necessary, enter the appropriate component numbers that you feel were mis-classified into the ReclassifyAsSignal.txt or ReclassifyAsNoise.txt files (as appropriate).
 THEN: